 Androgens are crucial for male sexual and reproductive function.
 They control everything from secondary sex characteristics to bone, muscle, and most importantly, hair growth.

 Thinning hair can be a side effect of medication, stress, illness, hormonal changes, and scalp infections.
 In almost all of these cases, lost hair is rarely permanent.

-How can you tell the difference between thinning hair and male pattern baldness?
+What's the difference between thinning hair and baldness?